zubiix/free-documentary-list/README.md

 # The Free Documentary List
 A curated list of over 100 free to watch documentaries on wide range of topics.
 With more than 80 hours of content its a smorgasbord of fascinating subjects to learn about and surely will be of great help or an epic time waster (better than facebook tho..).
 Take your time when watching these, some of them are worth a re-watch also.
 Enjoy

+## Contributing
+For contributions to this repo, please check out the [guidelines](CONTRIBUTING.md).

 ## Categories
+---
 - [Creativity and Design](#creativity-and-design)
 - [Digital Revolution](#digital-revolution)
 - [Politics](#politics)